calway/Metro-UI-CSS/source/components/dropdown/README.md

 ```

 ## Available CSS Classes

+### Base Classes
+- `.dropdown` - The main class for the dropdown component
+- `.dropdown-toggle` - The class for the toggle element

 ### Positioning Classes
 - `.drop-left` - Positions the dropdown to the left of the toggle